BenchaminDimitriu/Ecom22_TeamProject/README.md

 7. Bidder history (last bid)

-8. Contact page (form) for the client to the store about any queries they have.
+8. Contact page (form) from user to seller for inqueries.

 ## As a seller and a user I can:
 9. Registration, Login, Logout, 2-factor authentication (as per class instruction)